`The peculiar risk lay in the possibility of

 was gone!

-`At once, like a lash across the face, came the possibility of
+`At once, like a lash across the face, came the

 losing my own age, of being left helpless in this strange new